 mysql.backup_historytable does not correctly reflect the storage engines of the backed-up databases.

-Hot backups for large databases with heavy writing workloads (say, in the order of gigabytes per minute) can take a very long time to complete, due to the huge redo log files that are generated on the server when the backup is in progress.
-And if the redo log files grow faster than they can be processed by mysqlbackup, the backup operation can actually fail when mysqlbackup cannot catch up with the redo log cycles and LSNs get overwritten by the server before they are read by mysqlbackup.
-The problem is intensified when the I/O resources available for reading and writing the redo logs are scarce during the backup process.
-However, if only a small number of tables of the database are modified frequently, the Optimistic Backup feature might alleviate the problem.
+Hot backups for large databases with heavy writing workloads (say, in the order of gigabytes per minute) can take a very long time to complete due to the huge redo log files that are generated on the server while the backup is running.
+However, when it is a relatively small subset of tables in the database that are being modified frequently, the Optimistic Backup feature can be used to improve performance and reduce backup size, as well as backup and recovery times.
 See Section 4.3.6, “Making an Optimistic Backup” for details.

 Compressed InnoDB tables from MySQL server 5.6.10 and earlier cannot be restored with MySQL Enterprise Backup 3.9.0 or later, due to a known issue with the InnoDB storage engine (see Bug# 72851 on the MySQL Bug System).